psmitty7373/ctf-writeups/ACI-CS-2020/do_you_c_what_i_c/README.md

 2. I allocated part of my dual/code stack number buffer as string / flag storage.
 That would be at offset 0xdc in the buffer.

 3. & 4.
 Using the number-buffer as a dual code/stack segment I used a "add esp, 28; ret" gadget as the return for calls to _sopen_s and _read.
-Then positioned the function addreses and their arguments in stack order.
+Then positioned the function addresses and their arguments in stack order.

 5. The send function call in the connection handler function seemed like a good way to send our flag.
-I just used its address and set up the parameters need to call it.
+I just used its address and set up the parameters needed to call it.
 The only trick was that during the overflow the socket number was stored in the ECX register.
 This gets blown away.
 Luckily, for some odd reason, the socket number was stored like 30+ times on the stack in back-to-back.
 I used the arbitrary read to grab that up.

 6. This function call handles writing all our ROP nonsense to the buffer.

 7. This payload is the buffer-overflow that kicks everything off.
-It makes sure to re-write the stack cookie to prevent execeptions and handles pivoting the stack to the ROP chain living in the number buffer.
+It makes sure to re-write the stack cookie to prevent exceptions and handles pivoting the stack to the ROP chain living in the number buffer.
 ```python
 # (2)
 write(b'D:\\flag.txt\00', where=buf_addr + 0xdc) # store the file name in the number buffer at 0xdc